hankbao/libreboot/docs/archive_old.md

 -   Added new menu entries:
     -   Parse ISOLINUX config (USB)
     -   Parse ISOLINUX config (CD)
-    -   Added \'cat\' module for use on GRUB command line.
+    -   Added 'cat' module for use on GRUB command line.
--   \"set pager=1\" is set in grub.cfg, for less-like functionality
+-   "set pager=1" is set in grub.cfg, for less-like functionality

-The \"Parse\" options read ./isolinux/isolinux.cfg on a CD or USB, and automatically converts it to a grub config and switches to the boot menu of that distro.
+The "Parse" options read ./isolinux/isolinux.cfg on a CD or USB, and automatically converts it to a grub config and switches to the boot menu of that distro.
 This makes booting ISOs \*much\* easier than before.